Fermentation Day: A Fermentation Celebration

 So, what is fermentation?

-Fermentation is “the chemical breakdown of a substance by bacteria, yeasts, or other microorganisms, typically involving effervescence and the giving off of heat” (Google Dictionary).
+Fermentation (Kiszonki in Polish) is “the chemical breakdown of a substance by bacteria, yeasts, or other microorganisms, typically involving effervescence and the giving off of heat” (Google Dictionary).
 Ironically, it’s the degeneration of the raw product that takes it from something normal to something rather spectacular.

 For example, cheese is simply milk that has ‘gone off’ and been left to mould.
 Grape Juice, when sent to rot in a cellar, turns alcoholic thanks to the special bacteria… and becomes wine.
 Penicillin, the first ever antibiotic and one of the most commonly used medical products on the market today, owes its origin to accidental fermentation.